advenk/enakzi/README.md

 # expl0rer

-A web application for crawling, storing, and displaying images with aesthetic scoring.
+A web application for crawling, storing, and displaying images

 ## Components

 - **API**: FastAPI backend for serving image data
-- **Crawler**: Scrapy-based web crawler with NIMA aesthetic scoring
+- **Crawler**: web crawler with NIMA scoring for aesthetics
 - **Web**: React frontend for displaying images
 - **Database**: PostgreSQL database for storing image metadata